Olyathecute/Olyathecute/README.md

 # 👋 Hi, I’m Olya - Frontend developer <img width="30" height="25" src="https://upload.wikimedia.org/wikipedia/commons/a/a7/React-icon.svg"/>

-I am looking for a full-time remote job.
+<div><b>I am looking for a full-time remote job.</b></div>
-I continue my self-education to fully comply with the chosen profession.
+<div>I continue my self-education to fully comply with the chosen profession.</div>
-I have a passion for learning new things, continuous improvement and highly interested in a fast-paced software development environment.
+<div>I have a passion for learning new things, continuous improvement and highly interested in a fast-paced software development environment.</div>

 ## My skills
 <div align="center">